-Top 5 3rd Quarter Trades of Da - GuruFocus.com
+Top 5 3rd Quarter Trades of DA - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Darrow Company, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were DAVIS R M INC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, JPMorgan Ultra-Short Income ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 11.34 and a price-book ratio of 1.99.

-Darrow Company, Inc. reduced their investment in BATS:USMV by 10,524 shares.
-The trade had a 0.73% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $71.77.
+During the quarter, DAVIS R M INC bought 11,338 shares of NAS:ASML for a total holding of 29,781.
+The trade had a 0.14% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $501.02.

-Darrow Company, Inc. reduced their investment in BATS:MOAT by 11,332 shares.
-The trade had a 0.71% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $67.24.
+DAVIS R M INC reduced their investment in NAS:META by 28,176 shares.
+The trade had a 0.13% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $162.08.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.